Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Additional Experimental Results

-\paragraph{The Risk of Unstructured Reinforcement (GRPO-only)} Applying GRPO directly to the base model consistently improves accuracy metrics (EM, F1) across all scales.
-However, these gains come at a severe cost: GRPO-only models exhibit dramatically longer outputs and high degeneration rates.
-This indicates that reinforcement learning without prior structural guidance tends to amplify exploration blindly, leading to unstable and excessive reasoning behaviors.
+\paragraph{Unstructured Reinforcement (GRPO-only)} Applying GRPO directly to the base model improves EM and F1 across scales.
+The gains come with longer outputs and higher degeneration rates.
+GRPO without a structural prior expands the rollout distribution, which produces longer and less stable traces.

-\paragraph{SFT as a Stabilizing Prior (SFT-only)} In contrast, SFT using MBT-generated traces yields notable accuracy improvements while substantially reducing degeneration and reasoning length compared to GRPO-only baselines.
-Even without reinforcement learning, SFT effectively internalizes high-level reasoning discipline, stabilizing the process and mitigating overthinking.
-Comparing the variants, MBT-S produces tighter, more concise traces due to its synthetic nature, whereas MBT-R preserves richer intermediate deductions from the original distribution of the student model.
+\paragraph{SFT as a Structural Prior (SFT-only)} SFT on MBT-generated traces improves accuracy and reduces degeneration and length relative to GRPO-only.
+Even without reinforcement learning, SFT installs the structured form and removes redundant steps.
+MBT-S produces shorter traces because it is synthesized, while MBT-R retains more intermediate steps from the student's distribution.

-\paragraph{The Synergy of Structure and Refinement (SFT+GRPO)} The most consistent improvements are observed when SFT and GRPO are combined.
-In the full MBT configuration, GRPO operates on an already stabilized policy, allowing it to further refine performance without reintroducing instability.
-Across all scales, this two-stage approach achieves the optimal balance between accuracy, efficiency, and stability.
+\paragraph{SFT + GRPO} The most consistent results are obtained by combining SFT and GRPO.
+GRPO operates on an SFT-initialized policy that already follows the five-phase structure, so it can improve outcome accuracy without reintroducing degeneration.
+Across all scales, the two-stage configuration is the best operating point on accuracy, efficiency, and stability.
+SFT installs the structural prior, and GRPO optimizes against the outcome reward.
+GRPO without the structural prior raises degeneration, while the combined pipeline keeps it bounded.

-These findings highlight a clear division of labor: SFT establishes the metacognitive structure (learning how to reason), while GRPO refines the policy (learning what generates rewards).
-The result confirms that naively applying RL leads to structural collapse, whereas MBT ensures robust and efficient generalization.